gjamesd/gjamesd/README.md

 * I'm a  Data Scientist
 * I love to Latin Dance
+* Big sports nerd!
 * You can reach me at jamesgriffd@gmail.com